Clinical FAQs - practitioner top tips and helpful videos

 The BSP regularly receive questions and queries from professional colleagues in relation to various aspects of periodontics and periodontal management.
-We hope to post anonymised copies of what may be especially frequently asked or helpful queries and responses.
+Read the answers to some frequently asked questions and watch our "Ask the Expert" videos for helpful practitioner top tips.
 We hope that you find these useful.

 We are often asked similar questions via our website, during lectures and on social media.
 Dr Viren Vithlani & Dr Ian Dunn have, therefore, collated the frequently asked questions with the BSP answers: